 Nathan is also a player agent licensed with the United States Soccer Federation to act as an agent and FIFA Intermediary representing players in contract negotiations with professional soccer clubs.
 He is a principal in Elite Soccer Management, a sports agency specializing in representing professional soccer players seeking to play professionally in the United States, Europe and South America.

-Nathan Carter was voted by his peers to be one of Florida Trend Magazine’s “Florida Legal Elite” every year since 2008.
+Nathan Carter was voted by his peers to be one of Florida Trend Magazine’s “Florida Legal Elite” every year since 2008, and again in 2017.
 Less than 2% of the 61,500 practicing attorneys in Florida are voted into the “Legal Elite” by their peers.

 In 2009, Mr. Carter was selected by The National Trial Lawyers Association to be included in their “Top 100 Trial Lawyers”.
 The NTLA is a national organization composed of The Top 100 Trial Lawyers from each state.
 Membership is obtained through invitation and is extended only to those attorneys who exemplify superior qualifications of leadership, reputation, influence, stature, and profile as civil plaintiff or criminal defense trial lawyers.
 He earned this recognition every year since 2009.